aheckmann/node-gameroom/README.md

     - // ...

 If you want to track the number of players in a gameroom, just listen for the `gamejoin` event.
-Every player that joins
+When a player joins (including yourself) the `gamejoin` event fires on the client passing along the uid of each player in the gameroom as seperate args.
+Just use `arguments.length - 1`.

 ## License